-You instruct the software that there are holes to be back drilled by adding a Maximum Via Stub Length (Back drilling) design rule.
+Instruct the software that there are holes to be back drilled by adding a Maximum Via Stub Length (Back drilling) design rule.
 The scope of the design rule defines which vias or pads are to be drilled.
 Typically you only back drill selective nets, such as the high-speed nets, in which case the scope could be something like

 For example, if the scope is

 To further limit the back drilling operation, tighten the rule scope.
-For example, if you only want to back drill the vias and not the thru-hole pads, then you could change the rule scope to
+For example, if you only want to back drill the vias and not the thru-hole pads, you could change the rule scope to

 InNetClass('IO') and IsVia.